lablup/aiotusclient/docs/cli/sessions.rst

 List the session owned by you with various status filters.
 The most recently status-changed sessions are listed first.
+To prevent overloading the server, the result is limited to the first 10 sessions and it provides a separate ``--all`` option to paginate further sessions.

 .. code-block:: shell